 - a) For DASR 21.A.115(b)(4) the AMC and GM to DASR 21.A.20 should be followed by the applicant.
-For STCs approved by the Authority, the AMC and GM to DASR 21.A.20 should be followed by the applicant. - b) (Reserved) For an application under EMAR 21.A.115(c), see GM 21.A.21(b), 21.A.95(c), 21.A.97(c), 21.A.115(c), 21.B.103(b), 21.B.107(b) and 21.B.111(b). - c) In accordance with DASR 21.A.115(d), the compliance demonstration process must always cover the specific configuration(s) in the Military Type Certificate (MTC) to which the MSTC under approval is applied.
+For STCs approved by the Authority, the AMC and GM to DASR 21.A.20 should be followed by the applicant. - b) (Reserved). - c) In accordance with DASR 21.A.115(d), the compliance demonstration process must always cover the specific configuration(s) in the Military Type Certificate (MTC) to which the MSTC under approval is applied.
 These configurations should be defined by the change to the type certificate considering the type certificate data sheet (TCDS) and the relevant optional installations.
 The demonstration of compliance should cover these specific applicable configurations.
 Consequently, the approval of the MSTC excludes any other configurations, in particular those that already existed, but were not considered in the compliance demonstration process, and those that may be certified in future. - d) For STCs approved by the military design organisation approval (MDOA) holder under their privilege as per DASR 21.A.263(c)(9), the process described under AMC No 2 to 21.A.263(c)(5), (8) and (9) applies.